 7. stir and saute for 2 to 3 mins.

-8. then add water and salt. cover the pan with a lid and cook till the peas are softened. please check point no 7 and notes section in the recipe details for more info on the quality of peas and amount of water to be added.
+8. then add 2 cups water and salt as required. cover the pan with a lid and cook till the peas are softened. please check point no 7 and notes section in the recipe details for more info on the quality of peas and amount of water to be added.

 matar mushroom recipe below: